rqtl/qtl2/pages/rqtl2_functions.md

 - `batch_cols` - identify batches of columns of a matrix that have the same pattern of missing values
+- `batch_vec` - split a vector into batches, for help in balancing parallel code
 - `get_common_ids` - find IDs that are present in all of the input objects
 - `get_x_covar` - from a `"cross2"` object, get the matrix of
   covariates to be used for the null hypothesis when performing QTL